amoncaldas/WPP/wordpress/wp-content/plugins/wp-web-app/readme.md

 The flow works as following:

 1. the user clicks on github button on the login page.
 1. it is made a request a request to the back-end to retrieve the oauth provider `clientId` and set it to the corresponding provider `clientId` property.
-This and all others oauth authenticate requests are taken on the back-end by the custom `ors-oauth` plugin that we have created.
+This and all others oauth authenticate requests are taken on the back-end by the custom `wpp-web-app` plugin that we have created.
 1. We call the custom `social-auth` authenticate function.
 It opens the corresponding social provider login pop-up using the `vue-authenticate` component and the `clientId` defined in the previous step and allows the user to authenticate on the service.
 1. When it is finished, the component will resolves the promise and brings back a temporary `code`.
-We send this `code` to the back-end and there, the `ors-oauth` plugin, using this code we will get a token and then we use this token to get the user data, including the user email registered on the provider.
+We send this `code` to the back-end and there, the `wpp-web-app` plugin, using this code we will get a token and then we use this token to get the user data, including the user email registered on the provider.
 1. Still on the back-end, having the user's email, we locate the user account on wordpress and generate a standard `JWT token`.
 1. In the response, we give back the oauth provider token  and an additional property named `user`, where we put the `JWT token` and other user's data.
 These data are used by the the clients to continue the authentication process.